mdriscollic/docs/content/en/docs/Reporting/FOLIO Analytics/_index.md

 1. Install the [DBeaver community edition](https://dbeaver.io/download/) corresponding to your operating system.
 1. Open DBeaver.

-#### Connect to an LDP or Metadb database
+#### Connect to Metadb database
 1. To add your database connection, click on the **New Database Connection** button toward the top of the Database Navigator tab.
 It should look like an electrical plug with a plus sign.
 1. In the **Select your database** window that pops up, click on the **PostgreSQL** symbol and then click **Next**.
 1. Fill out the **connection dialog**:
    * You will need to get the following information from your local Metadb administrator:
-  	* Host (typically looks like a URL, like ldp.institution.edu)
+  	* Host (typically looks like a URL, like metadb.institution.edu)
   	* Port (typically 5432)
   	* Database name
   	* User name and password
   	* SSL mode (will likely be “require”)

-<b> Note </b>that a hosted Metadb reporting database is currently available for the FOLIO community.
-It provides access to data from the FOLIO reference environment folio-snapshot and is updated hourly.
-For login info, please review the [Library Data Platform testbed documentation](https://librarydataplatform.org/testbed/).
 1. In addition to the first page of connection details, you must click on the SSL tab to select “require” under **SSL mode**.
 1. Finally, expand **Connection Settings** in the sidebar on the left and select the **Initialization** subheading.
 In the settings on the right, make sure the **Auto-commit** check box is selected.
 1. When you are done setting up the connection, you can double click on the connection name in the **Database Navigator** tab to connect to the database.

+> **Note** that a hosted Metadb reporting database is currently available for the FOLIO community.
+It provides access to data from the FOLIO reference environment folio-snapshot and is updated hourly.
+For login info, please review the [Library Data Platform testbed documentation](https://librarydataplatform.org/testbed/).

 #### Paste the SQL query code into a local file